Hollywood Mobile Grooming Expands with New Brick-and-Mortar Store in Downtown Burbank

 About Hollywood Mobile Grooming

-Hollywood Mobile Grooming is a family-owned and operated business oHering luxury mobile pet grooming services throughout Los Angeles.
+Hollywood Mobile Grooming is a family-owned and operated business offering luxury mobile pet grooming services throughout Los Angeles.
 With a passion for pets and a commitment to excellence, the company provides personalized, stress-free grooming experiences in both its mobile vans and new Burbank store.
-Hollywood Mobile Grooming is also dedicated to giving back, with ongoing eHorts to support shelter and homeless pets through volunteer work and donations.
-For more information, please visit http://www.gohollywoodgrooming.com.
+Hollywood Mobile Grooming is also dedicated to giving back, with ongoing efforts to support shelter and homeless pets through volunteer work and donations.
+For more information, please visit gohollywoodgrooming.com.

 Media Contact